 A skin condition that affects a large population of women and a fair share of men will normally generate a lot of comments.
 Some of them come in the form of misconceptions Some others are comments made by those who do not know too much about it while others come in the form of queries.

-Cellulite is a skin problem that found in the leg area, thigh area, the abdomen and on the buttocks.
-The dictionary describes it as persistent subcutaneous fat causing dimpling of the skin.
+Cellulite is a skin problem that is found in the leg area, thigh area, abdomen, and buttocks.
+The dictionary describes it as persistent subcutaneous fat causing the dimpling of the skin.

 In this article, we’ve taken time to answer some of the frequently asked questions we found on the internet about this skin condition Be sure to read till the end as you may find the answers to the questions you’ve been asking.

-Question: Which part of the body does it affect?
+Which part of the body does cellulite affect?

-Answer: Cellulite tends to affect areas of the body where fat is abundant It’s also encouraged to appear in areas with minimal circulation.
-These areas of the body include the hips, legs, abdomen, and the butts.
+Cellulite tends to affect areas of the body where fat is abundant It’s also encouraged to appear in areas with minimal circulation.
+These areas of the body include the hips, legs, abdomen, and the butts

-Answer: If you have discovered cellulite, there are a few ways you can go about it While some anti-cellulite products help to reduce the appearance, others go one further to eliminate it.
-Certain recommendations online advise that people drink a lot of water, body brushing, regular exercise and all.
+If you have discovered cellulite, there are a few ways you can go about it While some anti-cellulite products help to reduce the appearance, others go one further to eliminate it.
+Certain recommendations online advise that people drink a lot of water, do body brushing, do regular exercise, and all.